Cebu Bus Rapid Transit System: Route

-The Cebu BRT route consists of a main line spanning 13.18 km of segregated lanes with 17 stations, one depot, and one trunk terminal from South Road Properties southern Cebu City to the Cebu IT Park northern Cebu City.
+The Cebu BRT route consists of a main line spanning 13.18 km of segregated lanes with 17 stations, one depot, and one trunk terminal from South Road Properties in southern Cebu City to the Cebu IT Park in northern Cebu City.
 The main line will traverse several important thoroughfares of Cebu City, including Natalio Bacalso Avenue, Osmeña Boulevard, and N. Escario Street.
 A feeder line system with a total length of 22.1 km will support the main line.
 The feeder lines will run over mixed traffic with priority for the buses, with two feeder terminals in Talisay and Talamban in northern Cebu City.

 Upon completion, the Cebu BRT will traverse Cebu City and Talisay with a total of 76 bus stops across the system.
 There is also provision to extend the Cebu BRT system into the other cities and municipalities of the province of Cebu.

 According to the Philippine Department of Transportation, the Cebu BRT can serve 60,000 passengers in a day for the first year of operations.
 Once the system is fully operational, the Cebu BRT system can cater a total of 160,000 passengers.
 For the first year of operation, 83 buses will ply the Cebu BRT routes, while a total of 144 buses will serve the system by 2038.

 The original route for the Cebu BRT had 11 km of segregated busways from Bulacao in southern Cebu City to Ayala Center Cebu, and a further 6 km of bus priority at junctions to reach Talamban along Governor M. Cuenco Avenue.
-A spur line to the South Road Properties (SRP) was also part of the plan.
+A spur line to the SRP was also part of the plan.